Reflections and Report on the 21st Orthodox Church in America

-In advance of the All-American Council (AAC) to be held in July 2024, His Eminence Metropolitan Tikhon invited “all communities of the Orthodox Church in America … ” to submit reflections on “this moment in the life of the Church: whence we have come, where we are now, and whither the Spirit may be calling us…” Knowing that many of our board members, advisory board members, and supporters are OCA, the St. Phoebe Center for the Deaconess (orthodoxdeaconess.org) took this request seriously.
+In advance of the All-American Council (AAC) to be held in July 2025, His Eminence Metropolitan Tikhon invited “all communities of the Orthodox Church in America … ” to submit reflections on “this moment in the life of the Church: whence we have come, where we are now, and whither the Spirit may be calling us…” Knowing that many of our board members, advisory board members, and supporters are OCA, the St. Phoebe Center for the Deaconess took this request seriously.

 • Polarization and Demographic Shifts in the Church Today